Managing your Gift Aid declarations (UK only)

 In this article

-Typically, a Gift Aid Declaration provides Givers with the option to specify whether the declaration covers
+Typically, a Gift Aid Declaration provides givers with the option to specify whether the declaration covers

-- Just the single donation being given,
+- Just a single donation being given,

 - All previous donations for up to 4 years from the date of signing the declaration,

 ChurchSuite records the start date and end date of a declaration.
 The start date should not be confused with the date the declaration is signed.
 If the Giver opts to give Gift Aid on all previous donations up to the 4 year maximum, you must enter a start date dated 4 years prior to the declaration date, so that ChurchSuite knows when to claim Gift Aid from.
 Failure to enter a correct start date will result in historic donations showing as Not claimable.
 If you experience donations unexpectedly showing as Not claimable, check that the Declaration start date and end date has been entered correctly.
 Once corrected the Gift Aid status for historic donations will change to Unclaimed.

 Adding declarations in ChurchSuite

 Working within the Givers section of the Giving module search or navigate to the giver's profile page and click onto the Declarations tab.
 Click Add declaration.

 On the Add declaration pop-up, complete all the details as appropriate.
 Typically a Gift Aid declaration is likely to be in respect of all donations made by a giver i.e. All Funds, but note the option to select a specific Fund if the declaration supplied is fund-specific e.g. just for donations for your 'Building Project' fund.
 Add the declaration's Start Date (required), which may not be the same as the date the declaration was signed.
 For ongoing (enduring) declarations, where the giver has not specified an End Date, you can leave this field empty.